 - Sitting in front of a bulkhead wall

 - Bulkhead Seats by Airline

 Before we explain what a bulkhead seat is, let’s answer the burning question:

 What in the holy heck is a bulkhead?!?

-While serving in the Marine Corps this is one of those funny military terms we learned which had its roots in the navy.
-Airplanes have their own funny lingo (e.g. Lavatory) and, of course, bulkhead, which refers to a wall in the airplane.
+Airplanes have their own funny lingo (e.g. Lavatory, or PAX) and, of course, the bulkhead, which refers to a wall in the airplane.

-If a bulkhead is just a wall that’s the case, then what is a bulkhead seat on a plane?
+If a bulkhead is just a wall then what is a bulkhead seat on a plane?

 A bulkhead seat is the row of seating directly behind a wall, partition, curtain or divider on an airplane.
-Many cases it is an actual wall used to separate different seating classes (e.g. First Class from Economy Class).
+In many cases it is an actual wall used to separate different seating classes (e.g., First Class from Economy Class).
 Some airlines, however, use a curtain, half wall, or some other divider, instead of a full wall, and simply call those seats “bulkhead seating.”

 Delta defines bulkhead seating as: “a seat on the aircraft with a wall or divider in front of it.”

 It’s worth noting that the seats in FRONT of a bulkhead are typically NOT referred to as Bulkhead seating.
 More on this, below.